wulffern/aic2023/lectures/l08_pll.md

 will change in the future, so a time-domain change in the amount of cycle-to-cycle jitter.
 Phase noise is how the period changes as a function of time scales.
 For example, a clock might have fast period changes over short time spans, but if we average over a year, the period is stable.

 What type of noise you care about depends on the problem.
-Digital will care about the cycle-to-cycle jitter affect on setup and hold times.
+Digital will care about the cycle-to-cycle jitter affects on setup and hold times.
 Radio's will care about the frequency content of the noise with an offset to the carrier wave.

 ## Stability